adamsilver/fdpb/03-book-a-flight.md

 Autocomplete controls work by suggesting options (destinations in this case) as the user types.
 As suggestions appear, users can select one quickly, automatically completing the field.
 This saves users having to scroll (unless, they want to) while also being able to forgive small typos.

 HTML5's `<datalist>` combines with a text box (`<input type="text">`) to create an autocomplete control natively.
-Unfortunately, it's buggy[^], but if your prohect is locked down to a few browsers that don't happen to have these bugs, then it might be a viable option for you.
+Unfortunately, it's buggy[^], but if your project is locked down to a few browsers that don't happen to have these bugs, then it might be a viable option for you.

 ![Datalist](./images/03/datalist.png)